FX-Brokers.eu

 Exness vs FBS — which is better in 2026?

-Exness wins on regulation depth (CySEC 178/12 plus FCA), execution quality, and instant 24/7 withdrawals.
-FBS wins on minimum deposit (USD 1 vs USD 10) and bonus offers — but bonuses are offshore-only.
-For serious EU traders: Exness.
-For low-deposit beginners willing to accept offshore conditions: FBS Markets Inc (IFSC Belize).
+Outside the EU/UK, Exness wins on execution quality and instant 24/7 withdrawals while FBS wins on minimum deposit (USD 1 vs USD 10) and bonus offers (bonuses offshore-only).
+Exness, however, closed EU/EEA and UK retail onboarding in 2019, so EU residents cannot open an Exness account and should compare EU-regulated brokers instead.
+For non-EU traders prioritising execution: Exness; for low-deposit beginners accepting offshore conditions: FBS Markets Inc (IFSC Belize).

 What are Exness leverage limits by country in 2026?